alexdvance/d3.spinner/README.md

 Spin the wheel.

+Can create Wheel of Fortune spinners (whole wheel spins) or Twister spinners (center spinner spins).

 A random number generator will determine which slice of the spinner is selected.
-At work we use this to determine where to go for lunch.

 Dependencies:
 -------------------------